As a data scientist at Sharegate, I’m always on the lookout for better ways to visualize data.

 This step is very important.
 If you don’t do this, your dashboard will never refresh.

-Go under the Datasets section, find your dataset and click on the … button.
-Then select Schedule refresh.
+Go under the Datasets + dataflows section, find your dataset and click on the Schedule refresh button.
 You’ll have the option to enter your credentials and select the refresh frequency.

 You now have a fully functional, automatically refreshing dashboard that can be easily shared!